Rules for naming the complex ion when given the formula in square brackets eg: [Fe(CN)6]4-

 Question 1 hexaammineiron(III)

-Question 2 tetrachlorocuprate(II)
+Question 2 tetrachloridocuprate(II)

-Question 3 hexafluorocobaltate(III)
+Question 3 hexafluoridocobaltate(III)

-Question 4 tetraaquadihydroxoiron(III)
+Question 4 tetraaquadihydroxidoiron(III)

 Question 5 tetraamminediaquacopper(II) ion.

-Question 4 tetraaquadihydroxoiron(III)
+Question 4 tetraaquadihydroxidoiron(III)

 Question 5 tetraamminediaquacopper(II) ion.